Stand Out From the Crowd with a CV Template

 Make careful use of social media

-Social media is often seen as a minefield for applicants, but it can be useful.
-Limited space means that won’t be able to list every single achievement on a CV, but a link to a LinkedIn profile or online portfolio will mean an interested employer can explore further.
+Social Media is often seen as a minefield for applicants, but it can be useful.
+Limited space means that you won’t be able to list every single achievement on a CV, but a link to a LinkedIn profile or online portfolio will mean an interested employer can explore further.

 Tell the truth